nhsconnect/visitor-and-migrants/pages/development/development_fhir_api_guidance.md

 FHIR is currently a draft standard and as such is expected to evolve and develop over time.
 As such the NHS Digital expects FHIR clients and servers  to be maintained and uplifted to newer versions of the FHIR&reg; standard as they become available.

 A pre-release version of FHIR (expected to be the basis of STU3) has been published as the [May 2016](http://hl7.org/fhir/2016May/) release.
-The FHIR community is expecting the finalised STU3 release to be made available in late 2016/early 2017.
+The FHIR community is expecting the finalised STU3 release to be made available around March 2017.

 When a new release of the FHIR standard has been published for use NHS Digital to determine the impact of transitioning to the new FHIR release.
 Following this assessment, the FHIR Resource library will be updated to include resources using this new release.
 NHS Digital will work with implementers throughout this transition phase and are expected to maintain both versions of the FHIR release until it has been agreed that the old version can be deprecated.